 Lewis & Clark Graduate School, South Chapel

-How do we understand culture?
-How do we approach cultural differences?
-What are some key components for cultural effectiveness, and how do our cultural values intersect with biases we may experience?
+How do we understand culture and approach cultural differences?
+What are some key components for cultural effectiveness?
+And how do our cultural values intersect with biases we may experience?

 Cultural intelligence, or CQ, is defined as a measure of one’s capacity to function effectively in a multi-cultural environment.
-Improving our CQ serves as a way to develop skills for when the cultural context changes and enhance our interactions across cultures (e.g., national, ethnic, professional).
-Culture and CQ are both process-oriented, thus, this workshop will address these issues in a way that goes beyond stereotypes, and inadequate “do’s and don’ts” with different cultures.
+Improving our cultural intelligence (CQ) is essential because emotional intelligence (EQ) is culture-bound.
+Culture and CQ are process-oriented, so we will address these issues in a way that goes beyond stereotypes, and inadequate do’s and don’ts with different cultures.

 Following this workshop, participants will be able to to: